venshine/AndroidCommon/README.md

 AndroidCommon
 ==
-AndroidCommon is a simple open source android library, it provides many useful methods to help us develop
+AndroidCommon is a simple open source android library, it provides many useful classes to help us develop.

 Setup
 --